2020 City Council Goals

 Continue to evaluate and prioritize services.
 Seek innovative solutions to maintain high quality core services, promote financial transparency and protect Plymouth’s strong financial position and quality of life.

 Continue to explore partnerships with neighboring communities, school districts, businesses, watersheds and other agencies to decrease costs through shared services and eliminate duplicate efforts.
-Streamline processes through the use of technology, including website enhancements, e-permits and expanded credit card processing.
+Streamline processes through the use of technology.
 Evaluate community trends and consider associated facility and service needs.

 Focus on improvements to Highway 169, Highway 55 and continue to explore other transportation options.
 Seek funding solutions for all proposed transportation projects.
 Continue to explore Highway 55 as a Bus Rapid Transit corridor.

 Continue development of northwest Plymouth as it progresses, continue planning and construction of the Northwest Greenway and park system amenities.

 Continue proactive policing strategies with a focus on traffic safety, including crash reduction, using technology and collaboration to promote and enhance livability.
 Build on the successes of fire prevention and fire service programs for a safe community.

 Ensure that the city can protect and enhance the useful life of city assets (streets, utilities, parks, trails, facilities and fleet).
 Continue to monitor financial resources and economic conditions, and consider timing with regard to infrastructure needs as identified in the Capital Improvement Program.

 Continue to carefully consider land use related to development and redevelopment to ensure a well planned community with a varied tax base.
 Build on Plymouth Proud business initiatives.

 Download the 2019 City Council Goals (PDF).
 Each year the City Council also identifies legislative priorities (PDF), controlled by state lawmakers, that affect local government.
 The city will work with state lawmakers to share information about how each of the legislative priorities affect local government and the services that the city provides.